-As advanced persistent threats dominate the malware landscape, signature-based detection no longer provides adequate protection for the evolving threat environment.
-Signature-based detection depends on vendors providing signature updates to their platforms.
-Unfortunately many of today’s threats are targeted or even built specifically to infiltrate a particular organization.
-Often these threats are only used once and then repackaged and modified to evade detection.
+As advanced persistent threats (APTs) dominate the malware landscape, signature-based detection no longer provides adequate security for this fast-evolving threat environment.
+Signature-based detection relies on vendors providing signature updates to their platforms.
+Unfortunately, many of today’s threats are targeted to infiltrate a specific organization, used once, and then repackaged and modified to evade detection.

-In contrast to intrusion detection and prevention solutions, advanced threat protection (ATP) systems trap and execute suspicious objects before they cross the wire, ensuring that the traffic being inspected does not pose a harm to the endpoint.
-ATP systems can also stop a threat, such as a zero-day attack, even if it has never been seen before.
-Since ATP systems are so effective at stopping malware, more of these systems are being deployed for an increasing share of ingress and egress traffic.
-This increased deployment has uncovered three areas where ATP systems can be complemented to increase their effectiveness—SSL assistance, high availability approaches, and traffic steering.
+In contrast to limited intrusion detection and prevention solutions, advanced threat protection (ATP) systems trap and execute suspicious objects before they cross the wire, ensuring inspected traffic does not pose a danger to the endpoint.
+ATP systems can also stop a threat that has never been seen before, such as a zero-day attack.

-Today’s daunting security challenges require both advanced threat protection and the capabilities to ensure application availability.
-FireEye and F5 have partnered to deliver solutions that offer the most effective technology, intelligence, and expertise to identify and stop malicious activity.
-F5 and FireEye solutions allow you to find hidden threats with SSL visibility, deliver advanced threat protection with greater scalability, and improve operation efficiency with enhanced architecture.
-To learn how F5 and FireEye solutions can help your business succeed, visit f5.com/fireeye.
+Today’s daunting security challenges require both advanced threat protection and the ability to ensure application availability.
+F5 and FireEye are working together to deliver solutions that offer the most effective technology, intelligence, and expertise in identifying and stopping malicious activity before it can occur.
+F5 and FireEye solutions enable you to find hidden threats with enhanced SSL visibility, ensure optimal security and performance through dynamic service chaining and policy-based traffic steering, deliver advanced threat protection with greater scalability, and improve operational efficiency with enhanced architecture.